nacerix/IDTF/README.md

 #### RegTech with Emails

-## Lecture 8: Robots and Automation
+## Lecture 8: New Technologies for Wealth Management, Risk Management, Trading

 #### Goal-Based Asset Management with Robos